empsp/xmlslurper/README.md

 ### Design

 Contrary to the low level API SAX provides, XMLSlurper exposes start/end element tag related events.
-Upon reading XML document, each tag triggers `NodeListener.onNode()` method on a condition that current element matches the given path.
+Upon reading XML document, each parsed tag triggers `NodeListener.onNode()` method provided that the current element matches the given path.
 The path is configured via `XMLSlurper.getNodes()` method.
 Every element of the path can have a `NodeListener` attached to, moreover start-tag/end-tag/or both can be selected if needed.
 Upon those events, `XMLNode` data structure is available, however with different information.
-Among element prefix, namespace, local name and attributes, end-tag event suplements `XMLNode` with text data.
+End tag event additionally provides the node with complete text information that the element held.

 ### Capabilities